-- A Cool Head – Although it’s great to be passionate, don’t loose your temper.
+- A Cool Head – Although it’s great to be passionate, don’t lose your temper.
 Influential people are able to outline their arguments calmly and rationally.

 - An Ability to Adapt – Few professionals can thrive without keeping up with the changing times.
 Influential people understand the importance of adopting new technologies and approaches in order to remain relevant and effective.